ufs-community/ufs-srweather-app/docs/UsersGuide/source/RunSRW.rst

       ./run_fcst.sh
       ./run_post.sh

-Each task should finish with exit code 0.
+Each task should finish with error code 0.
 For example:

 .. code-block:: console